Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 You raise a hand and a torrent of shadows streams forth in a length 6 *(9m)* cone, pushing each light source in the area up to 6 *(9m)* away.
-An affected nonmagical light source or magical light produced by a spell of Level 3 or below is extinguished if it can’t be pushed due to being anchored in place.
+An affected nonmagical light source or magical light produced by a spell of Level 3 or below is extinguished if it can't be pushed due to being anchored in place.
 A creature carrying an affected light source can make a STR Save, resisting the spell on a success.
 - **Classes**: Artificer, Bard, Cleric, Paladin, Sorcerer, Wizard *(Source: CS)*